Become a Notary

 The appointment, certification, and oath are contained in one form.

-To become a notary public or to maintain your status as a notary (if your commission expires February 10, 2015), complete the Oath and Appointment Form, take the oath before a notary public, and send the completed form, along with a $30.00 check payable to the Vermont Superior Court and a self-addressed stamped envelope, to the county clerk where he or she resides.
+To become a notary public, send the completed form, along with a $30.00 check payable to the Vermont Superior Court and a self-addressed stamped envelope, to the county clerk of your county of residence or, if you are a resident of an adjoining state, the Vermont county where you are employed.

 Do not send the form or check to the Vermont State Archives and Records Administration.
 The Secretary of State does not appoint, commission, regulate, or discipline notaries public.